tqwei05/PlantSeg/README.md

 ## Acknowledgments

-Our code benefits from [Tip-Adapter](https://github.com/gaopengcuhk/Tip-Adapter).
-We appreciate their wonderful works.
+Our code is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
+We appreciate their wonderful work.